dseclub/MDSE/README.md

 **Deep Learning Book** by Ian Goodfellow, Yoshua Bengio, Aaron Courville https://www.deeplearningbook.org/

+**Machine Learning for Economics and Finance in TensorFlow 2: Deep Learning Models for Research and Industry** by Isaiah Hull

 **Prepare Your Data for Tableau: A Practical Guide to the Tableau Data Prep Tool** by Tim Costello and Lori Blackshear

 **Papers:**